crust-firmware/crust/README.md

 ## Running the firmware

-To run Crust, you'll need [a patched version of U-Boot][crust-uboot] that loads all of the firmware pieces to the right place in SRAM.
+To run Crust, you'll need [a patched version of U-Boot][crust-u-boot] that loads all of the firmware pieces to the right place in SRAM.
 And you'll need [a version of ATF][crust-atf] that has an SCPI client that can take advantage of this firmware's capabilities.
 You can use the build system in [the Crust meta-repository][crust-meta] to automatically generate an MMC or SPI flash